 (g) Use of University IT Resources to interfere with normal operations of the NC State computing system.

 Any act that intentionally or recklessly creates a safety hazard, including but not limited to:

-(a) Creating a safety hazard, including but not limited to, starting or attempting to start a fire or failing to exit a building when a fire alarm is sounded; or
+(a) Starting or attempting to start a fire or failing to exit a building when a fire alarm is sounded; or

-(b) Tampering with or misusing fire and/or other life safety equipment, including fire alarms, or elevators.
+(b) Tampering with or misusing fire and/or other life safety equipment, including fire alarms, closed circuit televisions, or elevators;

 (c) Failing to comply with campus traffic laws while on a pedestrian conveyance (bicycle, skateboard, scooter, etc.); or